PaperMC/docs/docs/misc/hangar-publishing.md

     publications.register("plugin") {
         version.set(project.version as String)
         channel.set("Snapshot") // We're using the 'Snapshot' channel
-        // TODO: Edit the namespace to match your Hangar project namespace("hangar-user", "hangar-project")
+        // TODO: Edit the project name to match your Hangar project id.set("hangar-project")
         apiKey.set(System.getenv("HANGAR_API_TOKEN"))
         platforms {
             // TODO: Use the correct platform(s) for your plugin